 Get Your Fireplace in Great Shape for the Holidays

 Besides your smoke detector, install a carbon monoxide alarm to protect yourself and your family against this lethal byproduct of burning fuel indoors.
 Keep kids and pets at a safe distance – at least 3 feet -- from the hearth and never leave them unsupervised while you have a fire going.
-Also position flammable decor elements such as carpets, draperies, or Christmas trees well away.
+Also position flammable decor elements like carpets, draperies, or Christmas trees well away.
 Finally, never ever store flammable liquids like paint or gasoline (yikes!) in the same room.

 Check your chimney for potential problems before you even dream of kindling the first blaze of the season.
 With the help of a flashlight, make sure that the damper is functioning smoothly, and then open it to inspect the chimney interior.
-You’ll be looking for blockages like birds’ or rodents’ nests (consider installation of a chimney cap to prevent future trouble), as well as a build-up of creosote on the inner walls.
+You’ll be looking for blockage like birds’ or rodents’ nests (consider installing a chimney cap to prevent future trouble), as well as a buildup of creosote on the inner walls.
 Creosote, a thick, black, sooty or tarry residue which will decrease your fireplace’s heating capability and just might cause a dangerous chimney fire, requires expert cleaning.

 An electric fireplace needs only minimal maintenance.
 You will need to dust the **unplugged** fireplace with a soft dry cloth (great way to recycle holey T-shirts) when it hasn’t been used for a while and remove smudges from the glass using a little water mixed with a few drops of dish soap.
-Commercial glass cleaning solutions are a no-no – they may be flammable.
+Commercial glass cleaning solutions are a total no-no – they may be flammable.
 Clean the filter, if there is one in your particular model.
-The light bulbs should be changed every couple of years.
-For safety's sake, replace the plug or power cable if they show any signs of wear or damage, and have an electrician install a dedicated circuit breaker for your electric fireplace.
+Lightbulbs should be changed every couple of years.
+For safety's sake, replace the plug or power cable if they show signs of wear or damage, and have an electrician install a dedicated circuit breaker for your electric fireplace.